Flow in SportsA psychological edge for athletes

 I have worked with a diverse range of sports, and with athletes from developmental to elite stage.
 My work is evidence-based, and a key aspect of my sports psychology is to facilitate athletes (and coaches) developing a skillset for greater awareness and focus.
 I help athletes manage worries, problems, and distractions, to enable focus to be directed totally onto performance.
 I also work with motivation, and believe that enjoyment is essential to sport participation at all levels.

-Sport has always been a passion for me, whether individual or team, and it is where I have found fun, freedom, and flow.
+Sport has always been a passion for me, and it is where I have found fun, freedom, and flow.
 I would love to help you find, or enhance, these qualities in the sport you do.

 Learn the skills that make good athletes great.
 Get in touch via my contact page.